czanoli/ETH-Computational-Intelligence-Lab-2024/README.md

 - Authors: Christopher Zanoli, Federica Bruni, Francesco Rita, Matteo Boglioni

 ## 1. Project Description
-The goal of the project is to ... //TODO
+The goal of the project is to classify if the sentiment of Twitter tweets is positive or negative.

 ## 2. Project Organization
-    ├── LICENSE
+    |
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── README.md          <- The top-level README for developers using this project.
     ├── data
-    │   ├── external       <- Data from third party sources.
-    │   ├── interim        <- Intermediate data that has been transformed.
     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │